caygnus/nashik-darshan/docs/prds/JWT_VALIDATION_README.md

 # Supabase JWT Token Validation

-This document describes the implementation of local JWT token validation for Supabase authentication, replacing the previous HTTP-based token validation.
+This document describes the implementation of JWKS-based JWT token validation for Supabase authentication, replacing the previous HMAC-based validation.

 ## Overview

-The `ValidateToken` method in the Supabase authentication provider has been modified to validate Supabase access tokens locally by decoding and verifying JWT tokens instead of making HTTP calls to Supabase's API.
+The `ValidateToken` method in the Supabase authentication provider has been modified to validate Supabase access tokens using JWKS (JSON Web Key Set) instead of requiring a symmetric JWT secret.
+This approach supports both ES256 and RS256 signing algorithms used by Supabase.

 ## Benefits

+- **Security**: Uses asymmetric key validation instead of shared secrets
+- **Algorithm Support**: Supports ES256/RS256 algorithms used by Supabase
 - **Performance**: Eliminates HTTP calls for token validation, reducing latency
 - **Reliability**: Removes dependency on Supabase API availability
 - **Scalability**: Local validation scales better under high load